Over 250k Biomarkers Tested

 Overview

 The IgA 144 Super Food Panel measures IgA antibody responses to 144 foods.
-IgA antibodies are produced primarily at mucosal surfaces including your gut lining, making this test relevant for assessing gut-level immune reactions to foods.
+IgA antibodies are produced at mucosal surfaces, particularly the gut lining, so elevated levels to specific foods may be relevant when investigating digestive symptoms or intestinal inflammation.

-This test suits Australians with digestive symptoms potentially related to food triggers, those with inflammatory bowel conditions, and anyone wanting comprehensive assessment of gut-level food immune responses.
+The panel suits people with digestive symptoms that may relate to food triggers, those with inflammatory bowel conditions, and anyone wanting a broad assessment of gut-level immune responses to foods.

 Symptoms